Erdogan raises rhetoric in Greece standoff in Mediterranean

 “Our word is sincere,” he said.
 “The problem is those before us disregard our rights and try to situate themselves above us.”

+This week, the U.S. announced it was easing a 33-year-old arms embargo against ethnically divided Cyprus.

+The island split in 1974 when Turkey invaded following a coup by supporters of union with Greece.
+Turkey is the only nation to recognize a Turkish Cypriot declaration of independence and it maintains more than 35,000 troops in northern Cyprus.

-The crisis is the most serious in the two countries’ relations in decades.
+The recent crisis is the most serious in Turkish-Greek relations in decades.
 The neighbors have come to the brink of war three times since the mid-1970s, including once over maritime resources in the Aegean.

 Earlier, Ankara announced joint military exercises with northern Cypriot forces from Sunday to Sept.
 10. The air, land and sea drills are held every year.